sbtseiji/bblconverter/README.md

   <dt><code>-i INFILE, --infile INFILE</code></dt>
   <dd>The file path of the input file.
 Either .bbl or .yml</dd>
   <dt><code>-o OUTFILE, --outfile OUTFILE</code></dt>
-  <dd>File path of the output file.
+  <dd>Specifies the file to output.
 Either .tex, .md, or .docx.
-The extension of the output file name determines the destination format.
-If no output file is specified, the conversion result is output to a file with the same name as the input file and a .tex extension.
-If the output file is .yml or .yaml file, then the YAML bib file converted from .bbl will be exported.</dd>
+The extension of the output file name determines the target format.
+If no output file is specified, the resulting file has the same name as the input file and ends with .tex.
+If .yml or .yaml is specified, then the YAML bib file converted from .bbl will be exported.</dd>
   <dt><code>-y YAML, --yaml YAML</code></dt>
   <dd>File path of the bibliography formatter YAML.</dd>
   <dt><code>-b, --bibitem</code></dt>
-  <dd>Switch whether the bibliography should be in bibitem format when the output format is LaTeX.
+  <dd>Toggle whether the bibliography should be in bibitem format when the output format is LaTeX.
 If this option is set, the bibliography items are output as bibitems.
-Otherwise, they are output as plain LaTeX strings.</dd>
+Otherwise they are output as simple LaTeX strings.</dd>
 </dl>

 ## Bibliography formatter YAML

-bblconverter creates a bibliography list from a bbl or yaml bibfile using a bibliography formatter created in YAML format.
-The bibliography formatter YAML file contains sections for `constants`, `names`, and `driver`.
+bblconverter uses a bibliography formatter created in YAML format to create a bibliography list from a bbl or yaml bibfile.
+The YAML file of the bibliography formatter contains sections for `constants', `names' and `driver'.

-The `constants` section contains constants to be used when creating the bibliography list, such as the maximum number of author names to be displayed.
-Each constant is defined in dictionary format as shown below.
-If there is no constant to be used, no definition is required.
+The `constants` section contains constants that are used when creating the bibliography list.
+For example, the maximum number of author names to display.
+Each constant is defined in the dictionary format as shown in the following example.
+No definition is required if there is no constant to use.

 ```
 constants: